AojunZhou/Incremental-Network-Quantization/README.md

 # Incremental-Network-Quantization
-Caffe Implementation for Incremental network quantization, we modify the original caffe, the Installation is follow [caffe](http://caffe.berkeleyvision.org/install_apt.html)
+Caffe Implementation for Incremental network quantization, we modify the original caffe, the Installation is follow [caffe](http://caffe.berkeleyvision.org/install_apt.html), and you must be farmilar with caffe training imagenet tutorial

 ### Citing INQ